Caramelized Bananas With Cream Sauce

 5 from 8 votes

-These caramelized banana bliss bombs are relatively easy to make, but fancy enough to serve at a 5-star restaurant!
-Serve them up to guests and they'll never guess the secret ingredient within: silken tofu.
-It's magic!
+These caramelized pan fried bananas are relatively easy to make, but fancy enough to serve at a 5-star restaurant!
+Serve them up to guests and they'll never guess how quick and simple it was to prepare!

 Prep Time 5 minutes